 |Field Programmable Gate Arrays (FPGAs)||Coming soon||Yes|

-The library code is under active development as we’re continually adding support for more kinds of DL models and ops, framework compiler optimizations, and backends.
+The Library code is under active development as we’re continually adding support for more kinds of DL models and ops, compiler optimizations, and backend optimizations.